bolu-atx/boludev.github.io/_posts/2020-06-28-go-channels-part1.md

 };
 ```

-In the above code, when a thread tries to either `send` or `receive` on a message, we will first need to obain the `mutex`.
+In the above code, when a thread tries to either `send` or `receive` on a message, we will first need to obtain the `mutex`.
 For the receiver, then we need to check if `m_has_value` boolean flag is true in the `m_value_update.wait()` method.
 This condition variable clause will let go of the mutex as long as the predicate (the second argument, a function) is returning false.

 Running the main test program with this implementation gives us the following outputs:
 ```